 One day I walked into my dorm room and noticed a strange orange glow lurking on my wall.

 Puzzled, I look around for the source of the light.
 Could it have been reflecting off of the nearby Sulzberger tower, which happened to stand across the courtyard…

 … and was now soaking up the last rays of a setting sun?
 Apparently so.
 I had no idea that bricks could project a light reflection approximately 100 feet away, but I guess you learn something new every day.

 I looked back up to see that the light on the wall had changed.
-All exuberance dissolved as the tower shifted back to its usual businesslike poker face of gray:
+All exuberance dissolved as the tower shifted back to its usual businesslike gray poker face:

-The spirit of the moment had vanished.
-My vision darted back to the spaces of my room as I frantically searched for any last glimpses of the fading magic, only to find that my walls had safely returned to their usual state of dreariness.
-It was as if nothing interesting had ever happened.
+The magic of the moment had vanished.
+My vision darted back to the spaces of my room as I frantically searched for any last glimpses of the fading light, only to find that my walls had safely returned to their usual state of dreariness.
+It was as if nothing interesting had happened.

 The mainstream adoption of augmented reality-enabled contact lenses and related devices could liberate architecture from the practical necessities of physical construction by simply encoding the designs as three-dimensional electronic visions projected onto any observer’s eyes.
 Form would literally become independent from function, likely provoking a wave of unprecedented design risk-taking exacerbated by the chaos of networked distribution.
 Marriage-destroying remodeling ordeals might be supplanted by 99-cent home façade downloads, while holographic pop-up ads could stop traffic in Times Square.